631: Chasten the Dragon Edition

 Before we lower the curtain today, I want to remind listeners in the Pacific Northwest that God Awful Movies is coming to Portland, Oregon, for what is already going to be our biggest live show ever.

-If came out that long, be on the lookout for a brand new episode of our sister show, The Skepticrat Day, being at 7 a.m.
+If you came out there, I want to be able to look out for a brand new episode of our sister show, The Skeptic Day, being at 7 a.m.

 Yes, I know it wasn't technically a filibuster, but joke works better with the word filibuster, damn it.